tdxj2020/NTU-German/LG5001 German Language Level 1/README.md

 <b>Quick Comments:</b>
 - Get used to there being 3 grammatical genders
 - Be acquainted with the Akkusativ case, and learn how the Dativ case works
+- Quite fun and light-hearted (much more so than my core NBS/SCSE modules)

 <b>Grade:</b> A+